 Music by Victor Zupanc

-Based on the book by Dr. Seuss
+Based on the Newbery Award-winning book

-Based on the stories by Rudyard Kipling
+Based on the book The Hobbit by J.R.R.
+Tolkien

-Adapted and Directed by Greg Banks
+Adapted for the stage and Directed by Greg Banks

 Music by Thomas Johnson

 Our unlikely hero, Bilbo Baggins, would much rather be sitting in his cozy Hobbit Hole with a cup of tea and a plate of bacon and eggs.
 However, he somehow finds himself on a magically mystical adventure.
 Staged with speed and surprises, you’ll be delighted as things change before your very eyes.
 Discover what happens as Bilbo travels on an epic journey over freezing mountains and a frightening forest, meeting all sorts of fierce creatures—some who want to eat him, others who turn into dear friends.